The 'War on Virus' — What's Our Exit Strategy?

 Regarding changes we can expect at the end of the current 15-day CV19 guidelines, Trump said, “Our public health experts, who are terrific, are studying the variation and the disease across the country, and we will be using data to recommend new protocols to allow local economies to cautiously resume their activity at the appropriate time.”

 But on Tuesday, Trump stated with resolve, “I would love to have the country opened up and just raring to go by Easter.”
-That, for the record, is 12 April.
+That, for the record, is 12 April, and optimistic – as he should be.
+But is it realistic?
+What he should have done is announce a “Back To Work Task Force,” which would reassure the nation that priority is taking shape.

 Predictably, Speaker Nancy Pelosi took a political out, claiming, “This is not a time for notion-mongering; this is a time for serious, evidence-based decision making.”
 And when the administration takes appropriate action to begin reopening economic sectors currently shuttered, I can assure you that the Pelosi/Schumer tag team will claim, “Trump is putting our parents and grandparent at great risk so he can bail out his Wall Street cronies.”

-However, the nation needs to see light at the end of the tunnel, and I hope Trump shines that light before the week is out.
+However, the nation needs to see light at the end of the tunnel, and I hope Trump shines that light soon.
 We need an exit strategy for the War on Virus.

 With this in mind, I hope some measured combination of these nine national-policy guidelines and a strategy for rolling them back will form the basis for what we hear from the president and his CV19 Task Force by the end of this week: